ciire/ciire.github.io/README.md

 13. Click "skip personalization" in the bottom center of the page.
 ### Getting a Theme and Setting up Repository
 14. Search https://github.com/daattail/beautiful-jekyll.
-15. Click fork on the top right beside watch.
+15. Click "Fork" on the top right.
 16. Rename the repository name to your github username.github.io.
 17. Click the green Create Fork button in the bottom right corner.
      * By forking other repositories we are practicing features tied with Distributed Version Control mentioned in Etter's "Modern Technical Writing".
 Git provides features such as forking which incentivizes collaboration.
 Developers can contribute without needing direct access to the original repository.
 Multiple people can work on the same file effectively without there being constant issues about concurrency.
 People can create their own branches of code on the same project and work in parallel.